 Justifying the funds to purchase the software and hardware needed for a digital sign is one of the primary factors that keeps some retailers from moving into the Digital Age.

 If a business is going to spend several thousand dollars on a digital sign, they need to know how quickly it can convert a sale.
 What’s more, they want to know if it can be useful in ways other than showcasing sale items or promoting interaction.

 There has to be something else to digital displays, right?

-That something else is having the ability to harness customer data via the signs.
+There is.
+It’s the ability to harness customer data via the signs.
 Retailers want to know:

-- Who is following them on Twitter?
+- who is following them on Twitter?

-- Which #hashtags are trending?
+- which hashtags are trending?

-- Who just placed an order using the in-store signage?
+- who just placed an order using the in-store signage?